Burgundy, the River Rhône & Provence River Cruise

 Vienne

-Overnight the ship has cruised almost imperceptibly downstream, and we enjoy breakfast in Vienne before our guided tour.
+Overnight the ship has cruised almost imperceptibly downstream, and we enjoy breakfast in Vienne before you are free to explore at leisure.
 Strikingly located in a narrow section of the Rhône where the river meanders dramatically around a steep bluff, Vienne is a treasure trove of historic remains, including the stunning Roman Temple of Augustus and Livia, one of only two edifices of this type in the whole of the country.

-From the ship, we head to the top of the city, the Mont Pipet hill, where the view onto the Rhône will inspire keen photographers.
+From the ship, maybe head to the top of the city, the Mont Pipet hill, where the view onto the Rhône will inspire keen photographers.
 It’s also where the Romans chose to build the spectacular amphitheatre in the 1st Century AD, which could accommodate 13.500 spectators.
-Weavings through the charming, narrow streets of the old town, soak up the history of this fascinating place.
+Weaving through the charming, narrow streets of the old town, soak up the history of this fascinating place.

-Later we moor in Tain l'Hermitage, surrounded by steep vine-covered hillsides, where another of the world’s most revered wines is produced.
-After dinner, prehaps take a stroll along the river and wander across the oldest suspension bridge in France to the pretty provincial town of Tournon on the opposite bank of the river, with its imposing castle and tree-lined avenues.
+Later we moor in Tain l'Hermitage, surrounded by steep vine-covered hillsides, where another of the world’s most revered wines is produced: Syrah.
+To find out more about the history and production of wine here, we will visit a local domain which, of course, includes the opportunity to taste their produce.
+After dinner in the ship's restaurant, perhaps take a stroll along the river and wander across the oldest suspension bridge in France to the pretty provincial town of Tournon on the opposite bank of the river, with its imposing castle and tree-lined avenues.

 Included experiences: